 Time-series cluster analyses and DFA were used to try and understand the common patterns and behaviors of the abundance of M. calcarea at the studied sites.
 The time-series clustering (detailed in Sections 2.4b and 3.3) clusters stations together based on the behavior of the abundance values at the individual stations, but does not provide information on the specifics of the behavior, i.e. is it increasing, decreasing, etc., or at what rate does this increase or decrease occur over time.
-The DFA (described in Sections 2.4c and 3.4) provides more information on the specifics of the behavior by describing the trends that influence the data and then clustering locations based on those trends.
+The DFA (described in Sections 2.4c and 3.4) provides more information on the specifics of the behavior of the abundance the data and then clustering locations based on those trends.